SAP-archive/docs/concepts/bot_builder/code_webhook.md

 ~~~

-## How to format the array of replies?
+## Formatting the array of replies

-Objects in the array of reply can be formatted as you want, depending on your needs when you request the Bot Builder API.
+You can format objects in the array of reply as desired, depending on your needs when you request the Bot Builder API.
-**If you are using Bot Connector**, meaning you have connected a channel on the Recast.AI platform like Facebook Messenger, Slack or a Webchat, you need to follow the format of Bot Connector:  **<a href="/concepts/structured-messages">Check the format to send rich messages</a>**
+If you are using the Bot Connector (that is, you have connected a channel on the Recast.AI platform like Facebook Messenger, Slack, or a webchat), you need to follow the Bot Connector format:  **<a href="/concepts/structured-messages">Check the format to send rich messages</a>**

 ~~~ json
 {